 Kansa came to know about the birth and tried to kill the baby.
 This time the baby transformed herself into the Goddess Yogamaya.
 She told Kansa that his death is near, as the child is already born.

 Post this incident, Shri Krishna grew up in Gokul and he marked the end of the atrocities of Kansa.
 Since that day, we celebrate Janmashtami as the birth of Lord Krishna.
 Balgopal performed various Leelas in Gokul.
-The people residing in Gokul celebrate Janamashtami as Gokulashtami.
+The people residing in Gokul celebrate Janmashtami as Gokulashtami.

 Janmashtami or the Gokulashtami is among such festivals that are celebrated across the globe.
 Janmashtami is celebrated in various styles and forms.
-You can also celebrate this festival of Janmashtami in 2016 by enjoying the Leelas of Kaanha.
+You can also celebrate this festival of Janmashtami by enjoying the Leelas of Kaanha.

 Let’s tell you how Janmashtami is celebrated in various places.
 Also, let’s have some more knowledge about how people across the country and globe can celebrate Janamashtami in 2016.
 Read on to know what Lord Krishna would bring to you on this Janmashtami in 2016.

 Every year we share Lord Krishna’s wallpapers and Lord Krishna’s photos on Janmashtami with our friends, relatives and loved ones.
 Also, we apply them on the screens of our gadgets.
 Janmashtami SMS and greetings depict our love, respect, wishes and faith in Lord Krishna.
 So, don’t miss out all this on Janmashtami and wish your loved ones a fun filled Janmashtami.
 Let’s know how this Janmashtami can be turned out into a big celebration and how the people of the country and abroad, would celebrate Janmashtami.